PK: Out of the Shadows: Reception

-PK: Out of the Shadows received "generally unfavorable" reviews, according to review aggregator Metacritic.
+PK: Out of the Shadows received "generally unfavorable reviews", according to review aggregator Metacritic.
 GameRankings gave the PlayStation 2 version a score of 51.41%, while they gave the GameCube version a score of 53.68%.

 GameSpot gave the game a "poor" rating of 3.2 out of 10 and said, "Unless playing poorly made games is your pastime, avoiding this game is highly suggested."
-IGN gave both the GameCube and PlayStation 2 versions a 4 out of 10, writing for the PlayStation 2 they said, "Yes, Donald Duck is a superhero.
-No, it's not much fun.", while for the GameCube version they wrote, "We sure do love Donald, but his latest game is a heartbreaker."
+David Smith of IGN gave both the GameCube and PlayStation 2 versions a 4 out of 10, writing for the PlayStation 2 he said, "Yes, Donald Duck is a superhero.
+No, it's not much fun.", while for the GameCube version he wrote, "We sure do love Donald, but his latest game is a heartbreaker."

-GameSpy gave the GameCube version two stars out of five and commented, "Well sweet, how ... completely disheartening!
+Scott Steinberg of GameSpy gave the GameCube version two stars out of five and commented, "Well sweet, how ... completely disheartening!
 It's hardly a good setup for a winning platform game."
 Brad Kane of Extended Play also gave the game a two stars out of five, saying, "If you're really thirsting for some Donald Duck platform action in your life, then "Out of the Shadows" will at least provide enough of a challenge to keep you on the jump.
 But if you're not a devotee and don't need to see PK make his videogame debut, then you can leave this one for the Evronians."